fingerprintjs/semantic-release-native-dependency-plugin/CONTRIBUTING.md

-# Contributing to Semantic Release Native SDK Plugin
+# Contributing to Semantic Release Native Dependency

 We appreciate your interest in contributing to this project!
 Follow the guidelines below to set up your development environment, make changes, and submit your contributions.